This article has links to products and services we love, which we may make commission from.

 Although this sounds like an awesome idea, sadly, the answer is no!
 And you’ll probably be glad of it.

-You would be much better off checking out hotels in the surrounding area that have excellent views of the Castle.
+You would be much better off checking out hotels in the surrounding area with excellent views of the Castle.

 Our Edinburgh Accommodation Guides